-Defines the total number of nodes in each cluster that store the states of clustered locks.
-The default value is -1, which replicates the value to all nodes.

-reliability

-Controls how clustered locks behave when clusters split into partitions or multiple nodes leave a cluster.
-You can set the following values:

-- AVAILABLE: Nodes in any partition can concurrently operate on locks. - CONSISTENT: Only nodes that belong to the majority partition can operate on locks.
-This is the default value.
+- 1. Define the number of nodes in the cluster that store the state of clustered locks.
+The default value is -1, which replicates the value to all nodes. - 2.
+Specify one of the following values for the cache reliability, which controls how clustered locks behave when clusters split into partitions or multiple nodes leave: - AVAILABLE: Nodes in any partition can concurrently operate on locks. - CONSISTENT: Only nodes that belong to the majority partition can operate on locks.
+This is the default value. - Programmatic configuration